 The capital of Hungary, Budapest is like two towns in one, with the Buda district on one side and Pest on the other.
 This incredible city offers so much for the traveller, from good food and drinks to stunning architecture and history.

 Budapest is just a quick, 2 hour 20 minute train ride from Vienna.
-We traveled with OBB and were very impressed at the comfort and free wifi.
-OEBB Website
+We traveled with OEBB and were very impressed at the comfort and free wifi.

 When To Go To Budapest: